openSUSE/combustion/README.md

 The configuration files are copied from a filesystem with the LABEL "combustion", but to be compatible and co-installable with ignition (https://github.com/coreos/ignition), the LABEL "ignition" is used as fallback.
 All-uppercase labels are accepted as well.
+Alternatively, if a KIWI selfinstall .iso is used for deployment (LABEL "INSTALL"), this is used as a fallback.

 It expects a directory "combustion" at the root level of the filesystem and a file "script" inside, which is executed inside a transactional-update shell.